cppnetwork-tools/pcnetm/README.md

        trip  time  and  bandwidth  for  the  current hop.
 Finally, the partial queueing shows an estimate of the average queueing along the path, up to and including the current hop.

-       Between each hop, pchar prints the IP address and (if known) name of  the  host/router  at the end of the link.
+       Between each hop, pcnetm prints the IP address and (if known) name of  the  host/router  at the end of the link.

-       After  the last hop (usually the target host), pchar prints statistics on the entire path, including the path length and path pipe (the latter is an estimate of the  delay-bandwidth product of the path).
+       After  the last hop (usually the target host), pcnetm prints statistics on the entire path, including the path length and path pipe (the latter is an estimate of the  delay-bandwidth product of the path).

-       Pchar  has another mode of operation, called trout (short for “tiny traceroute”).
+       pcnetm  has another mode of operation, called trout (short for “tiny traceroute”).
 In this mode, packets of random sizes (one packet per hop diameter) are sent along the path  to  a destination.
 No  attempt  at  estimating  link properties is made; however, this mode is extremely fast.
 It is intended for use as a part of a larger measurement  infrastructure.